One of the best ways to monetize your blog is with affiliate marketing.

 I recommend the WordPress plugin Soliloquy for this.

-Does the vendor have a discount if you buy in bulk or longer term?
+Does the vendor have a discount if you buy in bulk or long-term?
 Does the product come with any guarantees or warranties?
 Where can they buy the product?
 (Hint: via an affiliate link.)

 People love to think in terms of comparisons.
 In fact, when we are already familiar with one product, it’s natural and easy for us to associate it with another possible product to use.